oprogramador/plezuro_js/doc/rst/source/tutorial/objective/objects_and_methods/index.rst

 method name.
 Like in calling methods from outer objects you can omit the bracket when it is no arguments.

+Be aware that when you have an inner function (ex. a loop), the keyword 'this' has a different meaning.
+It is the zero argument of the inner function.
+In the same way the object fields work.

 .. literalinclude:: ../../../../../../src/plezuro/doc/objects_and_methods.plez